aaronorosen2/security-agent/README.md

 ## Terraform Configuration

-The terraform logic is located in the `terraform` directory of this project and creates resources such as instances, ssh-key, security-group, hostzone and A records that are required to deply the security agent.
+The terraform logic is located in the `terraform` directory of this project and creates resources such as instances, ssh-key, security-group, hostzone and A records that are required to deploy the security agent.
 In order to run the terraform script you must export your aws credential.

 ```
 export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE